Quantum harmonic oscillator in a time dependent noncommutative background: Solution of the model Hamiltonian through Lewis-Riesenfeld approach

 \subsubsection{An alternative expression for the Lewis invariant}

 Let us define a new form of invariant as,

 It is very easy to verify that $I^{'}(t)$ also holds the property of invariance as $[p_\theta,H]=0$.
 Hence, in the discussion to follow, we will solve the newly defined form of the invariant introduced above to determine the eigenfunction of the Hamiltonian.
+As analytically explained in \cite{Dey, SG3}, the choice of the alternative form as the final hermitian invariant to be solved is based on its ability to readily yield the following eigenvalue when solved with the appropriate form of the ladder operators,